Bíààà

 "Linguists, who are always described by such orthodox adjectives as kashikoi (wise), tadashii (right), erai (great), or rippana (respected), cannot handle them" (1989:iii).

-No matter how sympathetic I am to that provocative statement, I have to disagree, if only because the work of art above was made by someone with an academic background in linguistics.
-What it makes clear, though —and this is of course what Gomi means, and where I agree with him— is that ideophones deserve special treatment.
+No matter how sympathetic I am to that provocative statement, it is not entirely true — if only because the work of art above was made by someone with an academic background in linguistics.

 (See my previous post for background info on the artist and on Kisi.)

-2 Responses to “Bíààà”
+2 responses to “Bíààà”

-It is beautiful, and I’m always fascinated by your accounts of ideophones.
+1. It is beautiful, and I’m always fascinated by your accounts of ideophones.
 But can you give an indication of the pronunciation of this one (and others)?
 IPA and/or – better – a sound file?
 I presume the segmental phonemes are straightforward enough, but I don’t have a good sense of what the tones sound like.
 And does “ààà” imply three syllables, or just one with the same tone?

 Leave a Reply